RV Solar Panels

 “What size hail can solar panels withstand”

 I live in Texas.
 Hail happens all the time.
 The panels I use from Canadian Solar can withstand up to 1” hail.
 Then again, if you have broken solar panels on your RV you may have other damage as well.
 It’s best to look at getting an insurance claim at that point.

-Anyway, why do I use these particular 315w panels you may ask?
+Anyway, why do I use these two particular panels you may ask?
 Great question.

 I have two reasons: 1) Dimensions and 2) Shading.
 Here’s what I’ve found.